downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 **Congratulations, you have installed Android Studio on Windows 10!**

-Now go ahead and [learn some Atom basics](https://flight-manual.atom.io/getting-started/sections/atom-basics/){:target="_blank"}.
+Now go ahead and [build your first app](https://developer.android.com/training/basics/firstapp/){:target="_blank"}.

 Have fun coding!

-If you liked this guide leave a short message below.
+If you liked this tutorial please leave a comment below.

 Thanks.